Food Security Research Grant

 About the grant

-The Food Security Research Grant will support Indigenous-led projects addressing food security and food access inequality in communities eligible under the Nutrition North Canada (NNC) program.
+Nutrition North Canada's Food Security Research Grant is funding Indigenous-led projects that focus on food security and food access inequality in isolated northern communities.

-Proposals submitted under the first phase of the grant must demonstrate how the research, situated within an Indigenous or Northern context, will:
+Proposals submitted under phase 2 of the grant must demonstrate how the research, situated within an Indigenous or Northern context, will:

 Eligible applicants for the grant must meet one or more of the following criteria: